FreedomBen/awk-hack-the-planet/README.md

 13. Print each column header, along with which column it is.
 E.g. The LastName column is the second column, so print "2 - LastName"
 14. How much money per hour does the Seattle office cost?
 15. How many engineers (of any type) work here?
+16. Are there any duplicate entries?
+(Same names appear more than once)